Social Anxiety Disorder

-People with SAD feel anxious or nervous in one or more social situations.
-While most people feel anxious some of the time in some social situations, for people with SAD, the anxiety is strong and long-lasting and gets in the way of them doing things they want to do, especially when they avoid social situations that cause them to feel uncomfortable.
+People with Social Phobia feel anxious or nervous in one or more social situations.
+While most people feel anxious some of the time in some social situations, for people with Social Phobia, the anxiety is strong and long-lasting and gets in the way of them doing things they want to do, especially when they avoid social situations that cause them to feel uncomfortable.

 Do you feel very nervous or anxious in any of the following situations?
-Do you feel a need to avoid any of these situations?
-If you answered “yes” and have found that the anxiety in one or more of these situations is getting in your way, you may consider speaking with your physician or mental health professional about your concerns.
+Do you feel a need to avoid any of the situations listed below?
+If you answered “yes” and have found that the anxiety in one or more of these situations is getting in your way, you may want to consider speaking with your physician or mental health professional about your concerns.

 |___ Participating in meetings or classes||___ Dating situations

 |___ Talking in front of a group||___ Initiating a conversation